 Choosing the best Dell monitor for you will truly come down to the type of device you plan on connecting to it.
 For instance, we included a couple of Dell monitors in our best external monitors for Chromebooks piece, but not the 4K, gaming, or photo editing models, as those features are less useful for a Chromebook.

 Depending on the quality of your PC or laptop, you may want a display with a higher resolution or frame rate threshold than the average.
-In general, however, we feel that the 27" P2720DC USB-C Monitor is a solid baseline outside of any spec exceptions.
-Many Dell monitors charge your devices via USB-C, have a VESA-compatible base that can be reconfigured to make room, and have a wide range of ports.
-But this model gives you these options at a much lower price, at the 27" size that most consumers prefer to smaller or ultrawide monitors.
+In general, however, we feel that the 27-inch P2720DC USB-C Monitor is a solid baseline outside of any spec exceptions.
+Of course, many Dell monitors charge your devices via USB-C, have a VESA-compatible base that can be reconfigured to make room, and have a wide range of ports.
+But this model gives you these options at a much lower price, at the 27-inch size that most consumers prefer to smaller or ultrawide monitors.

 Credits — The team that worked on this guide